 Example B – Employee with AD&D and Individual & Family:

 An employee currently has a Prepay balance in the After-Tax and Before-Tax "buckets" and is beginning a Short Work Break.
 They are enrolled in AD&D (After-Tax), Individual & Family Employee (After-Tax) and Health (Before-Tax).
-Effective in June, They voluntarily cancelled the AD&D coverage.
+Effective in June, they voluntarily cancelled the AD&D coverage.
 Assuming that all other requirements are met, the Prepay money will still disburse from both buckets to cover the remaining deductions for Individual & Family Employee (After-Tax) and Health (Before-Tax).
 Without manual intervention, the Prepay After-Tax bucket will still have a balance when the employee returns to work in September since it was not needed for AD&D. Prepay money will gradually disburse to pay for the Individual & Family Employee deduction each pay period until the Prepay balance is $0.

 Example C – Employee with only Before-Tax funds, moved to an After-Tax program:

 An employee currently has Prepay money only in the Before-Tax "bucket" and is beginning a LOA in May.
 Effective June, they voluntarily changed to an After-Tax Benefit Program.
 As a result, the tax class for the Health insurance is now After-Tax.
 If the employee has no funds available in the After-tax “bucket”, Prepay will not disburse.
-If funds need to be moved to an After-Tax “bucket” from a Before-Tax “bucket’, please submit a WiscIT to the service center with this request.
+If funds need to be moved to an After-Tax “bucket” from a Before-Tax “bucket’, please submit a WiscIT to the Service Center with this request.

 Note: When moving funds to accommodate this situation, the transfer would need to occur prior to the payroll confirmation.
 In addition, there will be tax implications that ultimately reduce the total amount of Prepay money available during the LOA.

-Example A- Employee is short funds and needs to be setup in Benefits Billing:
+Example A- Employee is short funds: